paldhous/ucb/2015/dataviz/md_raw/class7.md

 - Send me a pitch detailing your plans by Sun Oct 11 at 8pm.
 - Arrange a time to discuss your project plans with me in the coming week.

 This is an open-ended assignment.
-What you get from it, and ultimately the quality of your final project, will depend on the energy, rigor and imagination with which your pursue this assignment.
+What you get from it, and ultimately the quality of your final project, will depend on the energy, rigor and imagination with which you pursue this assignment.

 ### Further reading